John H. Gibson

-John Holden Gibson II (born February 15, 1959) is an American businessman and government official.
-Gibson is the former Chief Management Officer of the United States Department of Defense.
-Prior to serving as CMO, Gibson served as the Deputy Chief Management Officer for the Defense Department from November 2017 to February 2018.
-He has been chief financial officer, chief operating officer, and managing director for several companies including a national consulting group.
-Gibson previously served as Deputy Under Secretary of Defense for Management Reform and as Assistant Secretary of the Air Force (Financial Management & Comptroller).
+John Holden Gibson II (born February 15, 1959) is an American businessman and government official who served as the Chief Management Officer of the United States Department of Defense in 2018.
+A member of the Republican Party, he served as the Deputy Chief Management Officer of the Department of Defense from 2017 to 2018.
+He also served as the Assistant Secretary of the Air Force (Financial Management & Comptroller) from 2008 to 2009.

 Education

 Gibson attended the University of Texas at Austin, graduating in 1981.
 He received two undergraduate degrees, a Bachelor of Business Administration with a specialty in finance and a Bachelor of Arts in economics.
 In 1994, Gibson earned a Master of Business Administration from the University of Dallas.

 Business career

 Gibson began his executive career with Westgate Fabrics, Inc. He served as chief financial officer, chief operating officer, and executive vice president.
 In these positions Gibson was responsible for company finances, operational performance, and strategic planning.
 Gibson then moved to Galbraith Electric Company where he went through the same job progression of chief financial officer to chief operating officer to vice president.
 As vice president, Gibson led the company through a business merger.
 After the merger, he remained with the new company, assisting with business operations and acquisition strategy.
 Prior to entering public service, Gibson was managing director of the DK Consulting Group of Abilene, Texas, where he helped large corporations plan business acquisitions and mergers.
 As a consultant, he specialized in banking, construction, distribution, retail sales, and health care acquisitions and mergers.
 Gibson was also a member of the Abilene Chamber of Commerce’s Military Affairs Committee from 1998 until 2006.

 Gibson was CEO of XCOR Aerospace from 2015 to June 2017.